It is rare to find a Dominican who doesn't love coffee. There is a special bond between our people and one of the country's main export commodities.

 You will be welcomed with a cup of coffee in the humblest Dominican home, and it is considered very bad form to refuse such an offer.
 People who have next to nothing will always have some coffee to offer the visitor.
 I have a problem with very sweet coffee, and prefer not to drink coffee later than mid afternoon, but find it hard to say no to a cup in these circumstances.

 Traditional Dominican campesino coffee is not made with the usual ‘greca’ but with a colador, a filter resembling a small butterfly net which brews the coffee in hot water.
-The ‘greca’ is the aluminium stove-top coffee maker commonly used in Spanish, Italian and French kitchens.
-‘Cafe colado’ is weaker than ‘greca’ coffee, and I have heard that the closest equivalent is coffee made in a cafetiere, my personal preference.
+The ‘greca’ is the aluminum stove-top coffee maker commonly used in Spanish, Italian and French kitchens.
+‘Cafe colado’ is weaker than ‘greca’ coffee, and I have heard that the closest equivalent is coffee made in a cafetiere (French press), my personal preference.

 Having grown up in a rather unsophisticated family – when it came to coffee drinking anyway – and gone on to become a ‘real’ coffee snob, it amused me while on a visit to a remote village in the south of the country to see Dominican campesinos sitting around drinking delicious cups of the real thing and discussing this exciting ‘new’ product that had just reached the local colmado.
 You guessed… the dreaded ‘instant’ drink.
 Is that what is known as progress?